codesport/programmable-nfts/README.md

-# Summary: Chainblock - Eight Test NFT DAO
+# Executive Summary: Chainblock - Eight Test NFT DAO

-This minter is for a DAO which conveys membership and ownership interest by issuing programmable NFTs.
+Ths DAO uses NFTs as primitives to provide cashflow entitlements, blockchain-based credentialing, proof of provenance, proof of work (completed labor), proof of attendance (of events), for individuals in real life scenarios.

+The first phase of this project is this NFT minter.
+The minter issues programmable investor NFTs which convey membership and ownership interest in the DAO.

-This fullstack NFT Minter was built using a React frontend with Node and Express.js on the backend.
+This minter was built using a React frontend with Node and Express.js on the backend.
 Automated and programmatic image editing was done using [`jimp-compact`](https://github.com/unjs/jimp-compact) on the backend.

-NFTs as primitives to provide cashflow entitlements, blockchain-based credentialing, proof of provenance, proof of work (completed labor), proof of attendance (of events), for individuals in real life scenarios.